biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 > [!TIP]
 > As developer, you aren't forced to make a rule perfect in one PR.
 Instead, you are encouraged to lay off a plan and to split the work in multiple PRs.
 >
 > If aren't familiar with Biome's APIs, this is an option that you have.
-If you decided to use this option, make sure to describe your plan in an issue.
+If you decided to use this option, you should make sure to describe your plan in an issue.

 Let's say we want to create a new rule called `myRuleName`, which uses the semantic model.